Keru-A/studio1test/README.md

 # Hello World!

-This is a paragraph. uwu whats this
+This is a paragraph. owo whats this.
+I dont know what I'm doing.

 - auto
 - bullet
 - points
+- this is confusinig